 As a parent, these snowmobile floater suits offer peace of mind that my children are safe on the ice.
 I do not have to worry if my child will remember to hold their breath, look for their ice picks, and try to slide onto the ice, all while keeping calm and collected.
 The flotation suit will help them elevate their legs, keep their head above water and give you time to rescue them.

-The other advantage to wearing a F.A.S.T. suit is that children have short attention spans.
+The other advantage to wearing a kids F.A.S.T. suit is that children have short attention spans.
 They can transition from yard to ice within seconds, forgetting about the dangers of ice.
 Because these suits offer maximum comfort and warmth, our children practically live in their snowmobiling monosuits all winter, which again helps justify the cost.

 Something worth noting is when your child outgrows their snowsuit, the resale value of an FXR is excellent!
 If budget is an issue, try looking online for a used FAST snowmobile suit.
 Most often you can find a suit in almost brand new condition on Kijiji or Facebook Market Place.

-My kids, when they were little, loved their FXR Fast monosuits.
-These fast suits were no fuss, warm and comfortable.
-They never complained about the cold, even when temperatures were well into their -30’s C. Being a one piece suit, there were no complaints of their backs being cold or that there was snow getting into their gear.
-Once the kids get into their tweens, they may no longer find that the monosuit is cool enough to wear, in which case, they’ll be eyeing the two-piece floater suits.
+Being a one piece suit, there were no complaints of their backs being cold or that there was snow getting into their gear.
+Once the kids get into their teens, they may no longer find that the monosuit is cool enough to wear, in which case, they’ll be eyeing the two-piece floater suits for their snowmobile ride or winter activities.

 This snow season, keep your child safe on the ice with the CX F.A.S.T. snowmobile monosuit.
 It's built-in flotation technology will give you the peace of mind all while keeping them safe, warm and comfortable.